authzforce/fiware/doc/InstallationAndAdministrationGuide.rst

 ==================================================

-This guide provides the procedure to install the AuthZForce server, including system requirements and troubleshooting instructions.
+This guide provides the procedure to install the `AuthZForce server <https://github.com/authzforce/server>`_, including system requirements and troubleshooting instructions.

 System Requirements
 ===================